 In order to obtain collagen from a bovine source, cow bones or other byproducts from the animal are boiled in water and the collagen is extracted in a liquid form.
 Once the collagen has been removed, it is dried and then put into a powdered form for inclusion in a capsule or use as a powder.
 Bovine collagen has unique benefits compared to marine collagen and is perhaps best known for its effects on reducing signs of aging on the skin.

 Supplementing your diet with collagen is increasingly important as you age because your body naturally produces lower quality collagen and less collagen in general over time.
 Dropping levels of collagen are one of the many reasons we begin to notice signs of aging.
 However, age isn’t the only thing that impacts your collagen production; your lifestyle also plays a role.
 Smoking cigarettes, eating excess sugar or refined carbohydrates, and spending too much time in the sun without sunscreen also decrease the amount of collagen that your body produces.
 Supplementing your diet with bovine collagen can help counteract many of the side effects caused by dropping collagen production, but living a healthy lifestyle is also important.

 > Supports Joint Health

-Both human and animal studies have shown that collagen supplementation has the potential to improve joint health.
-A test-tube study of mouse cells found that bovine collagen supplementation increased the rate at which bone formed and mineralized, which is thought to improve bone formation and mineralization.
+Both human and animal studies have shown that collagen supplementation has the potential to support joint health.

-A human study c found that participants who were given five grams of bovine collagen twice daily had shown improvement in their overall joint health.
+A human study found that participants who were given five grams of bovine collagen twice daily had shown positive effects in their overall joint health.

 > Keeps You Looking Younger for Longer